 Recall that a xanthoma is a “lipid island”, which can also be found on the eyelids and around the eyes.
 Having them in the stomach is most common in Japan and can be due to bile reflux.
 They have no significance clinically.

 The adenomas are considered rare, and the chances of getting them increase with age and with the different populations.
 Men have also 3 times higher risk of getting them.
 Adenomas mostly occur in patients with a history of chronic gastritis with atrophy and intestinal metaplasia and are usually located in the antrum.
 Since they show a morphology similar to intestinal columnar epithelium, we say that they show an epithelial dysplasia, and they can be graded by the Vienna classification (not included here).

 The risk of it turning into adenocarcinoma increases when the lesions are bigger than 2 cm.

-Like for adenomas, the incidence is higher in older men and in countries like Japan, Chile and Eastern Europe.
+Like for adenomas, the incidence is higher in older men.
 In total, the incidence has declined lately.
 The mortality of this cancer is however high in the countries with low prevalence because screening is not performed as often as in high-prevalence countries.
 Therefore, the cancer is often discovered too late.